swynes/carbonfly/hw07/README.md

 I had a lot of trouble getting make downloaded onto my computer.
 The instructions provided to associate the correct path with make were for windows 7 which I don't have and I wasn't comfortable making guesses to try and close the gap between operating systems with such sensitive procedures.
-Because of this I was limited to the version that operates only within R.
+Because of this I was limited to completing the first task only.

 My code seems to generally work correctly.
 I downloaded my own data about NBA players to try and do something different from gapminder or other files that have been found for us.
 I used one R script to download the correct file, another R script to clean the data (which